 Air Pollution:unpleasant and/or harmful substances released into the air during the process of cooking.
-Contains: steam, smoke, odors, carbon monoxide, and/or grease.
+Contains steam, smoke, odors, carbon monoxide, and/or grease.
 Range hoods remove airborne pollution by a combination of filtering and extracting the contaminated air.
-Ducted range hoods remove all forms of air pollution, by filtering airborne grease, then evacuating air to outside of residence.
-Ductless hoods use carbon filters (in addition to grease filters) to remove odors, and recirculate the cleaned air into the room.
+Ducted range hoods remove all forms of air pollution, by filtering airborne grease, then evacuating air to the outside of the residence.
+Ductless hoods use carbon filters (in addition to grease filters) to remove odors and recirculate the cleaned air into the room.
 However, ductless range hoods cannot remove excess heat and moisture.
 Although all ProLine range hoods can be used in either ducted or ductless mode, it is recommended to use a duct whenever possible, in order to remove all forms of air pollution.

 Backdraft Damper:A valve (spring-loaded or gravity-operated) installed inside a duct.
 During range hood operation, the air pressure causes the valve to open, allowing polluted air to be exhausted outside.
 When the range hood is shut off, the backdraft damper closes, preventing outside air from entering the ductwork.
 Related: see the FAQ for advice on damper installation.